VectorInstitute/FL4Health/README.md

 [FedDG-GA](https://arxiv.org/abs/2103.06030)
 </td>
 <td>
 FedDG-GA is a domain generalization approach that aims to ensure that the models trained during FL generalize well to unseen domains, potentially outside of the training distribution.
-The method applies an adjustment algorithm which modifies the weights used during weight aggregation on the server-side.
+The method applies an adjustment algorithm which modifies the client coefficients used during weighted averaging on the server-side.
 </td>
 </tr>
 <tr>